How to Fix Persistent Moisture Behind Baseboards

 External Moisture Entering the Structure

 Moisture problems do not always originate from plumbing leaks.
-External water intrusion can produce recurring moisture symptoms, especially during certain weather conditions.
+External water intrusion can produce recurring moisture symptoms, especially when the same area becomes damp after rain.

 External moisture sources may include: